Child Adoption Laws can help protect you and your child from uncertainty and confusion

 (b) During a proceeding for adoption, records are not open to inspection except as directed by the court.

-(c) Within 30 days after a decree of adoption becomes final, the register of the probate court or the clerk of the family court shall send to the registry a copy of any document signed pursuant to section 2-105 of this title.
+(c) Within 30 days after a decree of adoption becomes final, the clerk of the superior court shall send to the registry a copy of any document signed pursuant to section 2-105 of this title.

 (d) All records on file with the court or agency shall be retained permanently and sealed for 99 years after the date of the adoptee's birth.
 Sealed records and indices are not open to inspection by any person except as provided in this title.